Graduate Certificate in Early Childhood Teacher

 This certificate allows students to complete the requirements for state certification to teach early elementary grades, Pre-Kindergarten to grade 3, in public schools and/or to work at the preschool level.

-- Margo Brown, Coordinator Child Development Learning Center
+- Margo Brown, Lecturer and Coordinator of the Katherine M. Durst Child Development Learning Center